About the conference

 The role of the sister city / state network at GreenPort Congress

 Baltimore Sister Cities and the Maryland Sister States Program helped the Maryland Port Administration attract international speakers and attendees to this conference from Japan, Liberia, Germany, and the Netherlands, and we helped plan some of the programming.
-In addition, the ports of Seattle and Tacoma are bringing their sister ports from Japan: Kobe and Kitakyushu.
-Come to this conference to hear speakers from our sister countries talk about their innovations that make ports more sustainable!
+In addition, the ports of Seattle and Tacoma brought their sister ports from Japan: Kobe and Kitakyushu.
+Speakers from our sister countries talked about their innovations that make ports more sustainable.

 1. Speakers from our sister countries

-There will be speakers at the conference from Japan, the Netherlands, Liberia, and Germany, including:
+The sister city/state network brought these speakers to the conference from Japan, the Netherlands, Liberia, and Germany: